In3x0rabl3/HALO/README.md

 HALO consists of four major subsystems:

 1. **Telemetry**
    Collects runtime host data such as process information, parent process, system uptime, idle metrics, and device states.
 Establishes a baseline snapshot and compares subsequent samples to detect deviations or suspicious conditions.
+You can also extend on this within the Telemetry directory.

 2. **AI Decision Engine**
    Sends structured telemetry data to an OpenAI GPT model with a system prompt describing decision rules.
 The AI responds with JSON containing: